psimm/website/content/blog/dataframes/index.markdown

 ## The contenders

+Python has a larger package ecosystem and ways of doing things than R, which seems more centralized thanks to CRAN.
+Adopting Python means making many choices on which libraries to invest time into learning.
 The first thing I needed was a way to manipulate data frames.
 I've narrowed it down to 3 choices:

 - [Pandas](https://pandas.pydata.org): The most commonly used library and the one with the most tutorials and Stack Overflow answers available.
 - [Polars](https://www.pola.rs): The fastest library available.
 It's a new library that doesn't have nearly as many users or help available.
 But according to the [H2Oai ops benchmark](https://h2oai.github.io/db-benchmark/), it often runs 10x faster than Pandas.